 Another option would be to engage an offshore developer.
 With a little digging on Upwork or Elance, you can find app developers willing to build an app for as little as $5 per hour worked, which can bring the cost of development down below $5,000.

 This sounds attractive, but keep in mind: in this life, you get what you pay for.
 Working with an offshore, low-budget developer is risky.
 There’s no guarantee of code quality, and there’s little recourse if the code does turn out to be shoddy.
 And again, building an app means starting a business.
 This is your core product – if it’s faulty, that can cause huge problems and sink your business a little bit down the line.

-    A third option is to bring on a technical cofounder to build the app.
+A third option is to bring on a technical cofounder to build the app, and engage contractors, staff augmentation services, or future hires as your product scales.
 Assuming you don’t know how to code, this would be someone with the technical and engineering chops to build the product outright while you run the company.
 This kind of partnership has worked many times, but it comes with its own problems.

 First, good engineers are worth a lot.
 A good software engineer could easily go find a cushy, $120K salary job at a software company.
 To give that up and work double hours for little pay on a startup isn’t attractive to most people.
 You’ll have to convince someone that your idea is so valuable that it’s worth risking thousands of hours of work and years of life on.
 That’s a difficult prospect.

 If you have a friend who’s capable of coding the project and willing to invest the time, that can be a solution that works well.
 You’ll both be making a major commitment, so it’s important to realize that from the outset.
 It’s also important to trust your friend’s work – you can run into the same quality issues you would with outsourcing the development.
 However, if you’re both hungry and willing to work hard, you can build something together.

 With time, what you build could turn into something hugely profitable.
 Let’s look at how to make that happen.

 How to Create Your App and Make Money